Data Centers in Bandung

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available in the region, primarily through providers located in nearby Jakarta.
-These services, offered by companies such as Hivelocity and phoenixNAP, give businesses dedicated compute resources for performance-intensive workloads.
+Bare Metal Bare metal server options are available in the region, typically through providers with a presence in Jakarta that can serve Bandung workloads.
+Services from providers like Hivelocity and Leaseweb offer dedicated compute resources for performance-intensive applications.

 Power Analysis